Police officer hit by motorcycle

 Two of the riders failed to stop, but were later arrested.
 A third stopped at the scene and will face no action.

+One of the arrested motorcyclists, aged 18, was held on suspicion of causing grievous bodily harm, dangerous driving, drug-driving, drugs possession and various motoring offences.

-The arrested motorcyclists, aged 18 and 19, were detained on suspicion of dangerous driving, Suffolk Police said.
+The other motorcyclist, aged 19, was detained on suspicion of dangerous driving, drug-driving, failing to stop for police and possession of drugs.

 "[We] would like to thank members of the public who came to the police officer's assistance," a spokesman said.

-On Tuesday he confirmed the injured officer had been released from hospital.
+On Tuesday he confirmed the injured officer had been released from hospital after sustaining a "very badly bruised and swollen leg with suspected ligament damage".